BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

     sqlite> .quit

-3. **Creating the database tables**
+3. **Create the database tables**

-Create a file **create.txt** in an editor and enter the CREATE TABLE statements for movies, actors, and cast.
+Create a file **create.sql** in an editor and enter the CREATE TABLE statements for movies, actors, and cast.
 You can copy and paste the statements below.

 .. code:: SQL